-Korg is a profound name when it comes to Moog Synthesizers.
-It’s well known for producing outstanding instruments, loved by music professionals globally.
-So, when it comes to the VOLCAKEYS, the narrative doesn’t change because it’s a worthy enough tool.
+The Korg company is well known for producing outstanding musical instruments.
+So, when it comes to the VOLCAKEYS, the narrative doesn’t change because it’s a worthy instrument.

 The VOLCAKEYS is an analog Synthesizer.
 Therefore, it uses analog signals to replicate or reproduce Synth sounds.
 It’s one of the most potent Synthesizers from Korg, and also on the market.
 If you are a Synth enthusiast, you must know that rich and expressive sounds are the go-to factors when buying a Synthesizer.